 • Color of Law Roundtable—Since 2007, attorneys of color have visited Western New England to share their educational, career, and personal experiences to help current students find their own paths.

-• Center for Gender & Sexuality Studies Speaker—Established in 2012, the Center, one of the premier academic resource organizations in the country for LGBT issues, welcomes globally-recognized leaders in the field to discuss a broad number of areas relating to gender and sexuality and the law.
+• Center for Gender & Sexuality Studies Speaker—Established in 2012, the Center, one of the premier academic resource organizations in the country for LGBTQ issues, welcomes globally-recognized leaders in the field to discuss a broad number of areas relating to gender and sexuality and the law.

 • Clason Speaker Series—For more than 25 years, the top minds in the nation have visited the School of Law to present works in progress on current legal topics.

 • The Center for Innovation & Entrepreneurship hosts numerous events throughout the year that assist growing local businesses, many of which are minority owned.

 From applying to law school to landing your first job, the School of Law sponsors numerous events where you can meet and network with professionals and other law students.
 Many of our successful alumni generously volunteer their time mentor students and provide insight into how to prosper in the working world.

 Dinner for Students and Alumni of Color—A highlight of the School’s fall social calendar, this annual event allows students to network with each other and many of our distinguished alumni.